Register with the Department of Revenue and get a business license if you meet any of the following conditions:

 - By mail complete the Business License Application, along with any additional forms, and payment to the address on the form.
 Mailed applications can take up to six weeks to process.

-- The application fee for a Business License is $19.
+- The application fee for a Business License Application varies; see instructions on how to determine your processing fee.
 There are additional fees for each additional endorsement.
 See our city and state endorsements for fees and descriptions.

 What happens next?